SLASH2NL/blackbox-javascript-sdk/README.md

 <br>

 ### Usage with vanilla JS via a CDN.
-Wen included via a CDN you will have to prefix the blackbox instance with 'blackbox.':
+When included via a CDN you will have to prefix the blackbox instance with 'blackbox.':

 ```javascript
 var instance = blackbox.Blackbox;